 We use profiling in our anti money laundering and fraud screening and monitoring process.
 The use of profiling is necessary for us to comply with legal obligations stipulated in different legal acts covering anti money laundering and payment fraud screening.
 Profiling is also used during negative news screening, which in addition to AML screening also serves the purpose of reputational risk management.

 The profiling that we carry out may result in a decision being made that your payment transaction cannot proceed or we cannot provide you services.
 However, all such decisions are subject to manual review and no automatic decisions are made based on profiling.

-Withdraw your consent for processing your personal data in situations where we process such data on the basis of consent.
-However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
-If you withdraw your consent, we may not be able to provide certain services to you.
+for Processing your Relevant Personal Data in situations where we Process such data on the basis of consent.
+However, this will not affect the lawfulness of any Processing carried out before that date on which we receive notice that you withdraw your consent.
+If you withdraw your consent, we may not be able to provide certain services to you, and it may not prevent the Processing of your Personal Data in reliance upon any other available legal bases.
 We will advise you if this is the case at the time you withdraw your consent.

-Request restriction of processing your personal data.
-This enables you to ask us to suspend the processing of your personal data in the following scenarios:
+This enables you to ask us to suspend the Processing of your Personal Data in the following scenarios: